How Much Does a Vanity Phone Number Cost?

 Local Phone Number Components (and Costs)

-In order to understand how a number is priced, you need to know the makeup of a phone number.
+In order to understand “how much is a vanity phone number,” you need to know the makeup of a phone number.
 There are three main parts:

 • The area code, historically associated with a geographic region